open5e/open5e/source/monsters/tome-of-beasts/M/myling.rst

 itself except with magic.
 The creature must also make a DC 10 Constitution saving throw; if it succeeds, the creature has a lungful of air and can hold its breath for (Constitution modifier
-+ 1) minutes before suffocation begins.
-Otherwise, it begins suffocating immediately.
++ 1) minutes before :ref:`suffocation <srd:suffocating>` begins.
+Otherwise, it begins
+:ref:`srd:suffocating` immediately.
 Allies equipped with digging tools can reach it in four minutes divided by the number of diggers;
 someone using an improvised tool (a sword, a plate, bare hands) counts as only one-half of a digger.